krjiseong/krjiseong.github.io/_content/profile.md

-﻿Associate Professor
+3rd grade
+Bachelor of Science (BS)
 Department of Aerospace Engineering
 College of Engineering
 Inha University